qemqemqem/aider/README.md

 ## New Features

-This enhanced fork includes all the original aider functionality plus two new commands:
+This enhanced fork includes all the original aider functionality plus these new commands:

 - `/focus`: Helps you concentrate on specific parts of your codebase during a session by automatically removing files that the LLM determines are not relevant to the focused file, streamlining your workflow
 - `/document`: Similar to the `/code` command but instructs the LLM to specifically focus on documentation tasks rather than code changes
+- `/prioritize`: Analyzes all open issues in your repository and determines which one is most important to tackle next
+- `/advise`: Creates an advisor persona based on your question and gives advice from that perspective (e.g., `/advise Tell me what legal would think of this code`)
+- `/plan`: Helps you create a structured plan for implementing features or changes without making immediate code modifications

 ## Getting Started